bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 to specify the masked structure
-(see [Common image-derived labels](#common-image-derived-labels)), the [`atlas` entity](../99-appendices/09-entities.md#atlas) and the `Atlas` metadata SHOULD be defined,
+(see [Common image-derived labels](#common-image-derived-labels)), the [`atlas` entity](../99-appendices/09-entities.md#atlas) and the `Atlas` metadata SHOULD be defined.

 For example: